 - Please contact your mobile service provider for information on roaming charges.

-- The United Kingdom and Ireland are on Greenwich Mean Time (GMT), which is five hours ahead of Eastern Standard Time (EST).
+- The United Kingdom and Ireland are on Greenwich Mean Time (GMT), which is five hours ahead of Eastern Time (ET).

 - When it’s noon in New York, it’s 5pm on tour.

 - You will use the Pound sterling in the United Kingdom and the euro in Ireland.